Resonant Beam Multi-Target DOA Estimation: Mathematical Analysis

-where the $S_\text{BS}^{i,r}(t)$ is the complex signal received by the BS from the $i$-th MT at the time $t$, the $P_\text{BS}^{i,r}(t)$ is the power of electromagnetic waves radiated from the $i$-th MT to BS, $k=2\pi/\lambda$ is the wavenumber that varies depending on the frequency, the $l_{mn}$ is the distance between the $m$-th BS element and the $n$-th element of the $i$-th MT.
-The $P_{\text{noise}}(t)$ represents the additive white Gaussian noise (AWGN) received by the BS at time $t$, which may be related to noise generated by the MTs being located or detected internally by the equipment. $A(\theta, \phi)$ is the steering vector matrix \cite{guo2024resonant}, and can be expressed as:
+where the $P_\text{BS}^{i,r}(t)$ is the power of electromagnetic waves radiated from the $i$-th MT to BS, $k=2\pi/\lambda$ is the wavenumber that varies depending on the frequency, the $l_{mn}$ is the distance between the $m$-th BS element and the $n$-th element of the $i$-th MT, $\varphi_0$ is the initial phase, $\varphi'$ is the phase noise.